adeelzahid94/adeelzahid94/README.md

 - :zap: I love to work at the intersection of computer science, design and business.
 I have found the perfect mix in Product Management
 - 🌱 My aim is to build products from group up that delight users and bring them value
 - 👯 My superpowers are empathy, perseverance and stakeholder management
+- ⚡ Soccer field is synonymous with happiness for me!
+I am up for a hike anytime and swimming is my way of working out:-p
-- You can reach me on LinkedIn.
+- 📫 You can reach me on LinkedIn.
 I am usually quite responsive there:
   - :office: [LinkedIn](https://www.linkedin.com/in/adeel-chaudhry/)